-We generated the data using the Install.pl script included with DVD Store version 2.1 (DS2), providing the parameters for our 400GB database size and the database platform on which we ran: Microsoft SQL Server.
+We generated the data using the Install.pl script included with DVD Store version 2.1 (DS2), providing the parameters for our 400GB database size and the database platform on which we ran Microsoft SQL Server.
 We ran the Install.pl script on a utility system running Linux.
-The database schema was also generated by the Install.pl script.
+The Install.pl script also generated the database schema.